SamuraiWriter7/multi-wing-gpt-autonomy-architecture/README.md

 ---

-### 3. Coordination Before Expansion
+## 3. Coordination Before Expansion

 A Multi-Wing system should not expand by simply adding more GPTs.

-Each additional wing should have a distinct role, a clear reason for existing, a defined relationship to other wings, and a known failure mode.
+Each additional Wing should have a distinct role, a clear reason for existing, a defined relationship to other Wings, and a known failure mode.

 ---

-### 4. Governance Before Persistence
+## 4. Governance Before Persistence

 Scheduled or persistent workflows should not be introduced before governance rules exist.